…gives you an idea of who I am. Reading this with my professional bio (at the end) you’ll understand why I’ve created

 Donnelly, MFA Theatre Arts/Dance – University of Arizona, is a choreographer, teacher, writer, and self-employed business consultant.
 She has taught dance in universities, public schools, and private studios.
 Donnelly has incorporated the Alexander Technique into her life since 1987.

 Donnelly toured nationally with the Court Dance Company of New York and presented her choreography internationally with composer Philip Corner.
-Her performance experience encompasses Contemporary, Modern, Ballet, Renaissance and Baroque Dance.
+Her performance experience encompasses Contemporary, Improvisation, Modern, Ballet, Renaissance and Baroque Dance.

 Publications: Meditation in the Dance Studio is published in Teaching with Joy: Educational Practices for the Twenty-First Century, Rowman & Littlefield Publishers.
 Long-Distance Choreography, Learning, and Student Engagement A Model for Connecting Students and Faculty Despite Geographic Location – with Heather Trommer-Beardslee, in Dance Education in Practice, Taylor & Francis Group; Dance Technique – a Basis for Lifelong Learning in All in One, Chinese/English magazine.